-My Retina Tracker is a registry of people and families affected by rare inherited retinal degenerative diseases (IRD).
+The My Retina Tracker Registry is a research database of people and families affected by rare inherited retinal degenerative diseases (IRD).
 There are over 20 retinal degenerative diseases which the Foundation Fighting Blindness studies.
 The list, includes retinitis pigmentosa, Leber congenital amaurosis, Stargardt disease, Usher syndrome, Best disease, choroideremia, and achromatopsia, amongst others.

 Funding support comes from the Foundation’s membership and multiple awards from other non-profit organizations and companies who seek to support the Foundation’s mission.

 How can I join the My Retina Tracker Registry?

 Membership is free.
 Using the internet, go to www.MyRetinaTracker.org and click the button marked “Click here to register now!”

 If you have a problem using your computer you can ask to have a paper-based enrollment package sent to you, or schedule a call to have a person walk you through the registration process over the phone.
 To learn more about these options contact Coordinator@MyRetinaTracker.org.

 Susan, who has retinitis pigmentosa, went through many tests in search of learning more about her eye disease.
 Once she enrolled in the My Retina Tracker® (MRT) testing program, Susan was provided with comprehensive results and a clear diagnosis, giving her clarity and hope.